fgamador/lifetimekata/exercises/05_lifetimes_on_types/README.md

 # Lifetimes on Types

-So far, we've only discussed lifetimes as applied to functions.
+So far, we've discussed only lifetimes as applied to functions.
 Functions are not the only place where you will need explicit lifetimes.
 Types (structs and enums) can have lifetimes too.

-This is because if a struct contains a reference, the user needs to clarify how long it lasts for.
+This is because if a struct contains a reference, the user needs to clarify how long it lasts.

-Imagine we wanted to split a `&str` in two, and create a struct with a `start` and `end` field?
+Imagine we wanted to split a `&str` in two, and create a struct with `start` and `end` fields.

-Well, we could write a function like this:
+We could write a function like this:

 ``` rust,ignore
 struct SplitStr {